-When William Penn received the royal charter for Pennsylvania from Charles II, March
+When William Penn received the royal charter for Pennsylvania from Charles

-from George Fox, the English founder of the faith.
+event, doubtless from George Fox, the English founder of the faith.
 He thereupon

 headed a number of Welsh gentlemen, all of the new belief, to interview William Penn,

 John ap John, Ruabon, Denbeighshire

 Dr. Griffith Owen, Dolserre, Merionethshire

 Richard ap Thomas, Whitford Game, Flintshire

 John Roberts, Dongelly, Merionethshire